-During the first year of the Luxembourg Chairpersonship (2013), the Working Group issued three conclusions (average adoption time of 6.6 months).
+During the Luxembourg Chairpersonship, the Working Group issued three conclusions in 2013 (average adoption time of 6.6 months) and four conclusions in 2014 (average adoption time of five months).

 Several factors have influenced the adoption time, including organizational, procedural, and political factors.